The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 Notice of Non-Responsibility

 There is a vital procedure that a property owner can invoke to avoid being subject to a mechanics lien.
 It’s called a “notice of non-responsibility.”
-When properly used, such a notice bars mechanics lien claims against the construction site.
+When properly used, such a notice bars mechanics lien claims against the construction site property.
 (See Cal.
 Civ.
 Code § 8442-8444.)
 However, despite its utility, the notice of non-responsibility is often misunderstood by both owners and their counsel.

-The rules for the use of the notice of non-responsibility are clearly set forth in the code.
+The rules for the use of the notice of non-responsibility are clearly set forth in the Civil Code.
 (See Cal.
 Civil Code § 8444.)
 Deceptively simple, the rules essentially state that an owner who did not contract for the work on his or her property must post the notice at the construction site within 10 days after learning about the pending construction project.
 The notice must also be recorded in order to prevent enforcement of a later mechanics lien on the property.
 (Cal.
 Civ.
 Code §8444.)

 The gist of this protocol is that an owner is always responsible, and subject to a potential mechanics lien, when contacting for construction work on his or her property.
 But in the “indirect” cases, an owner who has not contracted for the improvements, is truly ignorant of the work and acts in time, the notice of non-responsibility will defeat lien claims against the subject property.